Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Signs of childhood Hodgkin lymphoma include swollen lymph nodes, fever, drenching night sweats, and weight loss.

 The signs and symptoms of Hodgkin lymphoma depend on where the cancer forms in the body and the size of the cancer.
-These and other signs and symptoms may be caused by childhood Hodgkin lymphoma or by other conditions.
-Check with your child's doctor if your child has any of the following:
+It's important to check with your child's doctor if your child has any symptoms below:

 Fever for no known reason, weight loss for no known reason, or drenching night sweats are called B symptoms.
 B symptoms are an important part of staging Hodgkin lymphoma and understanding the patient's chance of recovery.